 Information we collect as you use our online Forum.
 Find out more in the ‘Our Forum’ section.

 Depending on your settings or the privacy policies for social media platforms including Facebook or Twitter, you might give us permission to access information from those accounts or services.

 The type and quantity of information that we ask for and how we use it depends on why you are providing it.
 We will use your personal information to:

-- To keep a record of our contact with you for administrative purposes or legal purposes, let you know about changes to our polices and if we need to respond to complaints or other issues
+Keep a record of our contact with you for administrative purposes or legal purposes, let you know about changes to our policies and if we need to respond to complaints or other issues.

-- To understand how we are performing and how we can improve our services to better support those who need us
+Understand how we are performing and how we can improve our services to better support those who need us.

-- To send direct marketing, including communications about our campaigns, fundraising and volunteering opportunities.
+Send direct marketing, including communications about our campaigns, fundraising and volunteering opportunities, including opportunities which involve us working in partnership with others.
 This is only after you have told us that you would like to receive this information and you can change your mind at any time.

 We will not sell your details, however may occasionally share your information with carefully chosen third parties who our working on our behalf, including mailing houses who distribute our information materials.

 If you set up a direct debit or use your credit or debit card to donate to us or to order from our shop, we pass your details securely to our processing partners to enable payments to be made.
 We do this in accordance with industry standards and do not store your card or bank details on our website.
 Our partners will only act under our instruction and are subject to pre-contract scrutiny and contractual obligations containing strict data protection clauses.